ihuston/python-conda-buildpack/README.md

 These files should be located in the root of the directory being pushed to Cloud Foundry.
 The buildpack will first use `conda` to install those requirements, then use pip.

+## License
+This buildpack is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

 [Cloud Foundry]: http://www.cloudfoundry.com
 [Continuum's conda]: http://conda.pydata.org/